 In the United States, approximately 21,000 cases of ovarian cancer are diagnosed each year.

-Each year, an estimated 22,000 women in the United States are diagnosed with ovarian cancer.
-This diagnosis affects the ovaries and fallopian tubes.
+Ovarian cancer affects the ovaries and fallopian tubes.
 The ovaries are organs which produce the female reproductive cells (ova).
 The ovaries, each about the size of an almond, are located beside the uterus on each side of the lower abdomen.
 The fallopian tubes carry eggs from the ovaries to the uterus.

 There are more than 30 types and subtypes of ovarian cancer.
 Most experts group ovarian cancers into three major categories, based on the type of cells from which they were formed:

-• Epithelial tumors arise from cells that line or cover the ovaries.
+Epithelial tumors arise from cells that line or cover the ovaries and/or fallopian tubes.
 This is the most common category of ovarian cancer, accounting for approximately 90 percent of cases.

 Stages of Ovarian Cancer

-To plan the best treatment, your doctor needs to know the stage of your cancer—whether and how much it has spread to nearby tissues and organs.
+To plan the best treatment, your doctor needs to know the stage of your cancer, which describes whether and how much it has spread to nearby tissues and organs.
 Since ovarian cancer is often discovered when it has already advanced, treatment usually begins with surgery, in which the surgeon removes as much of the cancer as possible.
 After surgery, samples of the tumor and tissues from the pelvis and abdomen are put under a microscope to stage the cancer.

 • Stage 1: The cancer is found only in the ovary (or ovaries).